Our New Story

 Established in 2000, the brainchild of Celeste Mallett Jason, Ganges Yoga Studio started in Grace Point Square.
 Morley Meyers, the famous Sculptor (now deceased), assisted in shaping her dream of the first Yoga Studio in Ganges.
 This was not, however, to be its last incarnation.

 The popular Al Fresco Restaurant became the first and original Ganges Yoga Studio.
-Gallery 8 now enjoys this space, and the suite next door where Gabrielle Jensen has her Gulf Island Framing Studio, enjoys what was once Studio Be, the little sister studio to GYS.
+Gallery 8 then enjoyed this space, and the suite next door, Gabrielle Jensen’s Gulf Island Framing Studio, took over what was once Studio Be, the little sister studio to GYS.

-Here, we ran a variety of classes and happily hosted workshops with popular West Coast Teachers: Julie Gudmestad, Michael Stone (now deceased), Matthew Remski, and Peter Sterios to name a few.
+Here, GYS happily hosted a variety of classes and workshops with popular West Coast Teachers: Julie Gudmestad, Michael Stone (now deceased), Matthew Remski, and Peter Sterios to name a few.
 Jamie Sieber performed an intimate cello concert here.

-One highlight was hosting the display of Ancient Buddhist Relics on tour…exquisite remains of great teachers delicately displayed as small containers of pearls and precious stones.
+A highlight for Celeste was hosting the display of Ancient Buddhist Relics on tour…exquisite remains of great teachers delicately displayed as small containers of pearls and precious stones.
 Extraordinary!!

 Celeste Mallett Jason